Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Conclusion

 \section{Conclusion}

 Recommending topics for software repositories helps developers and software engineers access, document, browse, and navigate through repositories more efficiently.
 By giving users the ability to tag repositories, GitHub made it possible for repository owners to define the main features of their repositories with few simple textual topics.
 In this study, we proposed several multi-label classifiers to automatically recommend topics for repositories based on their textual information including their name, description, README files, wiki pages, and their file names.
 We first employed rigorous text-processing steps on both topics and the input textual information.
-We augmented the initial featured topics provided by the GitHub team by adding $29K$ sub-topics and mapping them to their corresponding featured topics.
+We mapped $29K$ sub-topics to their corresponding featured topics provided by the GitHub.
 Then we trained several multi-label classifiers including LR and DistilBERT-based models for predicting $228$ featured topics of GitHub repositories.
 We evaluated our models both quantitatively and qualitatively.
 Our experimental results indicate that our models can suggest topics with high $R@5$ and $LRAP$ scores of $0.890$ and $0.805$, respectively.
 According to users' assessment, our approach can recommend on average $4.48$ correct topics out of $5$ topics and it outperforms the baseline.
 In the future, we plan to take into account the correlation between the topics more properly.
-We also can exploit code analysis approaches to augment our models.
+We also can exploit code analysis approaches to boost our approach.

-Furthermore, using the output of our models, we will design new approaches for finding similar repositories or categorizing them using this set of featured topics.
+Furthermore, using the output of our approach, one can boost the techniques on possible applications of this work such as finding missing topics or categorizing repositories using the set of featured and mapped topics.